penjorkinley2021/dzongkha-ai-privacy/README.md

 # dzongkha-ai-privacy
-Privacy policy for the Dzongkha AI app"
+Privacy policy for the Dzongkha AI app